NathanielWatife/E-commerce-REST-API/README.md

 # E-commerce-REST-API
-An E-commerce back-end using Node.js, Express.js
+These is an E-commerce API developed with using Nodejs/Express.js, mongoDB as the database.

 ## installation Ruquirements
     ### cd into working directory